 “Hey — you’re the one who brought the psycho!
 First rule’s clearing the civilians, right?!”
 That much had worked, at least.
 The civilians had largely fled after Crosspointe’s attack — even that poor volunteer at the center reception station had gotten out.
 “Who brings a firefight to a hospital!?”

-“We go where the job takes us, girl!”
+“We go where the job takes us, ‘Pointe!”
 Bandolier sounded slightly distracted, which meant he was probably reloading too.
 Or was getting orders from a higher-up.
 “But we don’t want anyone to get needlessly hurt, right?
-And you’re literally one skinny chick shooting knitting needles and we’re a pack of top dog villains!
+And you’re literally one skinny cape shooting knitting needles and we’re a pack of top dog villains!
 Maybe you should disarm, come out, and lie down on the floor with your hands behind your head?
 For the civilians’ sake!
 No one has to know you pussed out!”

 “Depends on the job, doesn’t it?!
 Sometimes… you do what you gotta do, like jump off a balcony into a deathtrap to save a bunch of nobodies!
 Last chance!
 Surrender or we put you down hard!”

 There was a hail of energy pulses down from above, slamming apart the remains of the desk.
-Crosspointe managed to dive forward — Barricade jumped to intercept, but she managed to roll under his attack, letting him smash into (and pulverize) the drywall past the remains of the desk.
+Crosspointe managed to dive forward — Barricade jumped to intercept, but they managed to roll under his attack, letting him smash into (and pulverize) the drywall past the remains of the desk.
 Clearly Barricade had smashed the desk into the wall and Crosspointe along with it.

 “All right!”
 Barricade shouted.
 “Squashing time!”